llooker/segment_marketing_attribution/_3_table_structure.md

 * **Google Ads**: `campaign_performance_reports` - A table with daily, campaign-level performance metrics for Google Ads campaigns.
 * **Facebook Ads** : `insights` - A table with daily, ad-level performance metrics for Facebook Ads campaigns.

-## Should I use Views or Tables?
-Each of the tables listed above has a _view counterpart, which Segment includes to de-duplicate data and ensure that you are querying unique events.
-These are logical views, not materialized views, meaning they will execute at query time every time they are referenced.
-Because BigQuery bills based on the amount of data processed, Segment recommends that you set a destination table for de-duped data and query that table instead.
-For simplicity, this Block queries the _views, but depending on the volume of data this may have significant cost implications for your instance.
-To read more about best practices for reducing BigQuery costs, see Segment's [documentation](https://segment.com/docs/destinations/bigquery/#schema).

-**Note:** by default, views are setup to look at only the last 60 days, but this can be updated to whatever timeframe meets your needs by changing the view definition in BigQuery.

 [:point_right:](_4_initial_validation.md) Continue to [Initial Validation](_4_initial_validation.md)